FooBarWidget/gls-spec/GLS design document.md

 ## 1. Why GLS?

 Application delivery and DevOps are too hard.
 They shouldn't be.
-Passenger's goal is to improve this by rethinking the experience into something simpler and happier.
+Passenger's goal is to improve this, by rethinking this into a simpler experience that is a joy to use and that allows teams to move faster.

-We started out with Ruby and slowly moved to cover Python and Node.js too.
+We started out with Ruby and slowly moved to cover Python and Node.js as well.
 But with microservices and containers, the world is becoming increasingly polyglot.
 We see that every language reinvents tooling and duplicates efforts.
-The quality and usability also varies wildly.
+Not only is this a waste, it is also so that the quality and usability of such efforts vary wildly.

 Today Passenger helps more than 650.000 websites world-wide, such as Apple, Pixar and Intercom.
 But why stop here?
+The GLS effort is the first step towards:

-With GLS, we want to bring the benefits of Passenger into the hands of more people.
-More importantly, we envision that Passenger brings _standardization_, which allows teams to move faster and with more confidence.
+ * Bringing the benefits of Passenger into the hands of more people.
+We envision that Passenger brings _standardization_, which allows teams to move faster and with more confidence.
 One tool to rule them all.
+ - Rethinking Passenger's concept to address tomorrow's needs.

-> How could GLS benefit you?
-What use cases could we solve for you?
+   > **How could GLS benefit you?** What use cases could we help you with?
 Post a comment and let us know!

 ## 2. What is GLS and how to get there?